-Woodstock and Cherokee County could get the first snow of the winter and 2013 on Thursday night, according to the National Weather Service.
+Cartersville and Bartow County could get the first snow of the winter and 2013 on Thursday night, according to the National Weather Service.

 A strong low pressure system and ample Gulf moisture will meet, resulting in widespread rain and an associated deep cold air mass that will begin to spread across north and central Georgia on Thursday afternoon and evening, meteorologists say in a special weather statement issued today.

-As a result, rain could change over to snow across parts of north Georgia, including Cherokee and other counties from Dade to Toombs.
+As a result, rain could change over to snow across parts of north Georgia, including Bartow and other counties from Dade to Toombs.

 Despite recent unseasonably warm temps, residents could see some light accumulations of snow across parts of north Georgia by mid to late Thursday afternoon or evening, mainly on elevated and grassy surfaces.

-While folks as far south as a LaGrange-to-Athens line could see light snow, the best chance for accumulations would be generally north of the Interstate 20 corridor west of Atlanta and the Interstate 85 corridor east of Atlanta, an area that includes Woodstock and Cherokee.
+While folks as far south as a LaGrange-to-Athens line could see light snow, the best chance for accumulations would be generally north of the Interstate 20 corridor west of Atlanta and the Interstate 85 corridor east of Atlanta, an area that includes Cartersville and Bartow.

-Friday will mostly sunny with a high around 51.
+Friday will be mostly sunny with a high around 51.

-Check back with Woodstock Patch for updates as forecasts change.
+Check back with Cartersville Patch for updates as forecasts change.